TEL: Low-Latency Failover Traffic Engineering in Data Plane: Introduction

-In literature, several schemes exist to deal with link failures in programmable data plane~\cite{markopoulou2008characterization,liu2013ensuring,qu2019sqr,PURR-conext2019,holterbach2019blink,qian2019flexgate}.
-To be precise, the authors in~\cite{PURR-conext2019} create a set of new FRR primitives and implement them in P4~\cite{p4-2014} to preserve high availability and low latency.
-The authors in~\cite{holterbach2019blink} design \emph{Blink}, a fast data-driven remote failures algorithm to deal with inter-domain failures in P4.
-They track failure signals and monitor the link rate to reroute the traffic automatically.
-The authors in \cite{qian2019flexgate}, \emph{FlexGate}, propose a rule placement algorithm to mitigate the link failure on various network functions at high throughput.
-Nevertheless, none of these approaches consider the QoS constraints to find an alternative path.
-Our intention in this paper is to provide low-latency failover traffic engineering in the data plane.
-Specifically, we respond to the following questions: \textit{i)} Is it possible to provide traffic engineering in the data plane dealing with link failure? (see Section~\ref{sec:linkFailure}) \textit{ii)} How can we preserve a set of QoS constraints in the steering traffic of different users? (see Section~\ref{sec:path-selection}) And, \textit{iii)} How can we solve the max-min fair allocation problem linearly? (see Section~\ref{sec:path-selection}).
+\begin{review2} In literature, several schemes exist to deal with link failures in programmable data plane~\cite{PURR-conext2019,markopoulou2008characterization,DDC-NSDI13,qu2019sqr,holterbach2019blink,qian2019flexgate,F10-NSDI13}.
+For instance, F10~\cite{F10-NSDI13} recirculates the traffic of failed ports until an alternative port is explored.
+However, packet recirculation has a low performance~\cite{PURR-conext2019}.
+Besides, the authors in~\cite{PURR-conext2019} create a set of new FRR primitives and implement them in P4~\cite{p4-2014} to preserve high availability and low latency.
+Blink~\cite{holterbach2019blink} is a fast data-driven remote failures algorithm to deal with inter-domain failures in P4.
+It tracks failure signals and monitors the link rate to reroute the traffic automatically. \emph{FlexGate}~\cite{qian2019flexgate} proposes a rule placement algorithm to mitigate the link failure on various network functions at high throughput.
+Nevertheless, none of these approaches simultaneously consider the control plane and data plane FRR mechanisms.
+Motivated by these considerations, our intention in this paper is to propose \textit{two} FRR mechanisms that implement on control- and data planes simultaneously.
+The first one is a control plane-based mechanism that preserves QoS requirements using max-min fair allocation (i.e., traffic engineering).
+The second one provides low-latency FRR in the data plane.
+Both mechanisms require minimal memory on programmable data planes and well-suited with modern line rate match-action forwarding architectures (e.g., PISA). \end{review2} Specifically, we respond to the following questions: \textit{i)} Is it possible to provide failover traffic engineering? (see Section~\ref{sec:model}) \textit{ii)} How can we preserve a set of QoS constraints in the steering traffic of different users? (see Section~\ref{sec:path-selection}) And, \textit{iii)} How can we solve the max-min fair allocation problem in a linear time? (see Section~\ref{sec:path-selection}).